mvolkmann/blog/src/zig.md

 such as statements terminated with semicolons and conditions in parentheses.

-Zig is suitable for applications that care deeply about performance and/or binary size which justifies the tedium and verbosity of manual memory management.
+Zig is suitable for applications that care deeply about performance and/or binary size. which justifies the tedium and verbosity of manual memory management.
+Zig does not provide automated garbage collection.

 Zig provides a complete toolchain for creating, developing, building, and testing apps written in Zig, C, and C++.